appsmithorg/appsmith/deploy/fat_container/README.md

 ## Supervisor

-The fat container runs multiple processes, including the Appsmith server, Nginx, MongoDB etc., inside a single Docker container.
+The container runs multiple processes, including the Appsmith server, Nginx, MongoDB etc., inside a single Docker container.
 These processes are started and managed by [supervisord](http://supervisord.org/).

 Supervisord comes with a web interface for managing the various processes, available at <http://localhost:9001>, as well as a command line interface towards the same goal.